mlewis7127/qldbguide/content/_index.md

 {{</ greysection >}}
 {{< whitesection >}}

+<h2>PartiQL - SQL Compatible interaction</h2>
+You interact with QLDB using PartiQL, a SQL compatible query language familiar to engineers.
+This allows you to create tables, insert, update and delete records, and query data.

+{{< spacer >}}
 {{< animatedtypingblock "exampleQuery" >}}
 SELECT v.VIN FROM Vehicle [ AS ] v
 {{</ animatedtypingblock >}}
+{{< spacer >}}
 {{</ whitesection >}}
+{{< darksection >}}
+<h2>Journal First Architecture</h2>
+QLDB adopts a journal first architecture.
+No record can be updated without going through the journal first.
+It contains only committed transactions.
+These are then projected into materialised views that show both the current state, as well as the history of all revisions to a record.
+{{</ darksection >}}
+{{< greysection >}}
+<h2>Cryptographically Verified</h2>
+As a transaction is committed, a SHA-256 hash is calculated and stored as part of the block.
+Each time a new block is added, the hash for that block is combined with the hash of the previous block (hash chaining).
+QLDB also builds a continuously updating Merkle tree of journal blocks.
+Using the digest and a proof object for a given document revision, you can cryptographically verify the specific document is in the same location in the journal and has not been altered in any way.
+{{</ greysection >}}